-The current lockdown means that children and young people are likely to be spending more time online than they would if they were at school.
+The current national restrictions mean that children and young people are likely to be spending more time online.

 To help keep young people safe and protect them from offenders who might attempt to target them online, we have collected information to support both parents/carers and young people to spot the signs of online exploitation.
 There is also information about who to talk to and where you can get help.

 Online exploitation can affect anyone, boy or girl, from any community.
 Please remember - it is never the child’s fault.

 Remember – if you are in immediate danger you should always contact the police

 You don’t always know who you are talking to online.
 Unless you can see the person (not just a still image of them), hear them and you know them in real life, it’s difficult to be sure that the person you are messaging is really who you think they are.